 Individuals who are not U.S. citizens or permanent legal residents (green card holders) may be subject to a variety of restrictions on employment or independent contractor services.
 All non-employee service providers who perform a service on U.S. soil must initiate a GLACIER tax compliance record, including a review of immigration documentation, prior to initiation of a requisition, an invitation, a service agreement, or verbal commitment to make payment.
 Please contact email@example.com or firstname.lastname@example.org for additional guidance.

-Kennesaw State University Policies
+Kennesaw State University Policies and Procedures

 eProcurement (ePro) FAQs